The quiet architecture of a beginning

 Nothing here is meant to prove its worth.
 The space exists the way a window exists, or an empty chair, or a path that has not yet been walked.
 Some days it may hold a handful of sentences, loosely gathered.
 Other days, only quiet.
 Both are welcome.
 Both are true.

-This is an offering without expectation.
-A small act of attention set adrift in the current.
+This is an offering without expectation, a small act of attention set adrift in the current.
 Words will leave their faint impressions, then fade.
 What remains is the gesture itself: a willingness to make room, to listen, to let something begin without insisting on what it must become.

 Screens glow after dark